 Another important point in favor of emigrating to Dubai is the high level of security.
 Here, too, a comparison must be made with Europe, because in many countries, especially large cities such as London, Paris, Madrid and Berlin, security has been declining sharply for years.

 In practice, you can walk alone at night without any problems, even as a woman, while wearing a luxury watch.
 Children are also particularly safe in Dubai and can travel to and from school on their own from a young age.
-This is particularly important for families.
+This is a crucial point, especially for families.

 Infrastructure